Creators

 A selector switch provides a very easy and dependable manner to operate two motors with one control interface.
 The wiring of the switch with two magnetic contactors, one per motor, incorporating overload protection, enables only one motor to be on at a time, based on the position of the switch.
 This arrangement is optimal in a situation where there is a need of having a backup motor, say in a pump set-up or an industrial fan, where the deciding switch enables you to select which motor is energized and leave the other off.
 Properly wired and with protective parts, this dual motor control by a selector switch is efficient to work, requires less power waste, and is easily maintained.
 This method is ideal when users require a low-cost solution, but without complex automation, high levels of reliability, and ease of control.

-• Connectline supply to the common terminal of the selector switch.
+• Generator output connects to the other input of the switch.

 Testing & Final Adjustments

-• Label switch and motors for maintenance reference.
+• Document wiring and testing results for safety and maintenance reference.

 Frequently Asked Questions - Run two motor in selector switch: